mayurwaghela5/Data-Engineering-and-Analytics-using-PySpark-and-Scala/README.md

 ## What was your first computing device?

-It was a Windows 2003 computer.
+It was a [Windows XP](https://en.wikipedia.org/wiki/Windows_XP "windows xp wikipedia") computer.

 ## IT Interests